Bill-Nova/O-N-2-Quick_Insertion_Sort/README.md

 -------------------
 //Because I was banned by Reddit Shadow, I wrote this here.
 If you still don't understand after watching the video, I suggest that some people in r/algorithms should not think that they understand programming.
 After all, they don't even understand the basic operation of computers.

-The worst replies have the most UP, so you can imagine how poor the quality is.
+When I asked if anyone had come up with this algorithm before, no one answered.+The worst replies have the most UP, so you can imagine how poor the quality is.

 XXXXXX <-----Input